alex-shapiro/cubby/README.md

 This crate makes an explicit tradeoff: stateful sync in exchange for no tombstones or garbage collection.
 It can be a good choice if your write pattern involves frequent updates to a few million KV pairs, since this pattern can potentially generate far more tombstones than fresh entries.

 While roaring bitmaps compress CRDT state, they do not eliminate it.
 If you need to sync billions of rows, you should test against your use case's write pattern.
 Concretely, if your use case is mostly inserts and few deletes, you may be better off with a tombstoned + GC'ed CRDT.

-### TODO: Op Sync

-Op sync will complement state sync:

-- on initial connection, A and B use state sync
-- throughout the session, A and B use op sync for fast incremental diffs

 ### TODO: Peer State LRU Cache